-- o Instruction on reproductive anatomy and physiology. - Overview of available methods of contraception, including natural family planning.
-An explanation of the medical ramifications and effectiveness of each must be provided. - o Sexually transmitted disease information. - o Information about sterility and a full explanation of sterilization procedures, including: - Associated discomfort. - Risks. - Benefits. - Irreversibility. - Information about genetics and a full explanation of procedures utilized in genetic assessment, including information regarding the medical ramifications for unborn children and planning of care for unborn children with either diagnosed or possible genetic abnormalities. - o Information regarding teratologic evaluations. - o Information and education regarding pregnancies requested by the recipient, including prenatal counseling and referral. - ${\circ}\,$ Information regarding alcohol abuse, sexual abuse, and domestic violence.
+- Instruction on reproductive anatomy and physiology. - Overview of available methods of contraception, including natural family planning.
+An explanation of the medical ramifications and effectiveness of each must be provided. - Sexually transmitted disease information. - Information about sterility and a full explanation of sterilization procedures, including: - Associated discomfort. - o Risks. - o Benefits. - o Irreversibility. - Information about genetics and a full explanation of procedures utilized in genetic assessment, including information regarding the medical ramifications for unborn children and planning of care for unborn children with either diagnosed or possible genetic abnormalities. - Information regarding teratologic evaluations. - Information and education regarding pregnancies requested by the recipient, including prenatal counseling and referral. - Information regarding alcohol abuse, sexual abuse, and domestic violence.